 How to Build a River Table

-We’re starting this DIY river table tutorial out with a few words of caution.
-First, be absolutely certain that you read all the literature that comes with the materials you’re working with.
-Choose compatible epoxy resin and hardener (you can buy these as a two-step kit for convenience) and make sure that it’s compatible with the tinting pigments you choose.
+We’re starting this DIY river table tutorial with a few words of caution.
+First, be sure that you read all the literature that comes with the materials you’re working with.
+Choose compatible epoxy resin and hardener (you can buy these as a two-step kit for convenience) and ensure they are compatible with your tinting pigments.

 Next, we want to stress the importance of choosing epoxy resin for this project.
 Do not use fiberglass resin, as it is flammable.
-Part of the process here involves popping bubbles with a torch or heat gun.
-If you try this with fiberglass resin, your project will catch on fire and this will burn down your shop or garage.
+Part of this process involves popping bubbles with a torch or heat gun.
+If you try this with fiberglass resin, your project will catch on fire, and this will burn down your shop or garage.

-Finally, be sure that you are working in a warm, dust-free environment.
+Finally, be sure to work in a warm, dust-free environment.
 Anything else could cause this project to fail.

-Keep in mind, building a river table isn’t just construction.
-It’ an art project.
+Keep in mind that building a river table isn’t just construction.
+It’s an art project.
 Have fun with it!

-1. Ensure all the bark has been removed from your live edge slabs, and be sure that both pieces are cut to the same length and sanded smooth.
-Ensure that you plan for the finished top to rest nicely on top of the base you have chosen.
+1. Ensure all the bark has been removed from your live edge slabs.
+Be sure that both pieces are cut to the same length and sanded smooth.
+Plan for the finished top to rest nicely on top of the base you have chosen.

 2. Use mineral spirits to clean any remaining debris from the live edge slabs.